Lionta/Project-1/README.md

  ![image](https://user-images.githubusercontent.com/119831680/217733063-a8ceb393-f6a6-48ae-9d71-a5986dfefb8d.png)

- # The Global Impact of the US Federal Intrest Rate
+ # The Global Impact of the US Federal Interest Rate

 To see if the Federal Interest Rate had an impact on the economies of other countries, we chose three countries: one with an economy close in size to ours, one with an economy around the bottom of the list of the 50 biggest economies, and a developing country.
 The countries are China, Finland, and Sudan respectively, and were chosen because they all had complete data of their GDPs as early as the 1960s on FRED.